Skip to content

 Full Circle Therapeutic Service

-The Full Circle is our therapeutic team, and is part of Children's Social Care.
-The team provides a post-trauma service for children, young people, their families and carers, and this includes specialist post-adoption support.
+Our Full Circle Service provides a post-trauma service for children, young people, their families and carers, and this includes specialist post-adoption support.
 The age range is up to 18 years old, but this is extended to 25 for those eligible for the Adoption Support Fund.
-If you would like to speak to The Full Circle, contact us for further information.

 Other support